Introduction to Health and Fitness

 The History of Health and Fitness

-In the old days, you did not need to plan to move.
+In the old days, you did not need a workout plan to move.

 You had to move in order to eat.